ibm-ecosystem-engineering/envizi-integration-hub-app/docs/60-utils/02-configuring-windows-for-running-web-app/readme.md

 ### 1. Install Nvm

-Install NVM in Windows, if you have not isntalled.

 1. Download and Install the lastest nvm-setup.exe from the URL. https://github.com/coreybutler/nvm-windows/releases

 (The latest exe could be the following: